About the Sights in Mallorca

 Vineyards & estates

 There are three main areas where vineyards flourish on Mallorca.
 Around the town of Binissalem is where the majority of Mallorcan wine is produced and there are many wine growers here whose estates are open to the public.
-The second area in focused around the town of Felanitx on the east, and is named Pla & Llevant.
+The second area is focused around the town of Felanitx, on the east, and is named Pla & Llevant.
 Wine is also grown in the foothills of the Tramuntana mountains, mainly in the north.
 If you enjoy wine, try to make a visit - the vineyards are beautiful and the wine makers very enthusiastic about their produce.
+Not much wine makes it off the island, so it’s best to try it whilst you are here.
 Enjoy!

 Location: Mallorca Island